marymlucas/my_snippets/random_os_stuff.md

 ### Postgres
 1. To start/stop/restart Posgres on Windows, easiest to use Windows Services as it will tell you anything that may have gone wrong:
 	- *Type "services.msc" in run popup(windows + R).
-This will show all services running Select Postgres service from list and click on start/stop/restart.*
+This will show all services running.
+Select Postgres service from list and click on start/stop/restart.*
+	- Tested on Windows 10 Pro

 ## OS X Stuff